urbanadventurer/urlcrazy/README.md

 Each letter in a domain name is an 8bit character.
 The character is substituted with the set of valid characters that can be made after a single bit flip.
 For example, facebook.com becomes bacebook.com, dacebook.com, faaebook.com,fabebook.com,facabook.com, etc.

 Homoglyphs.
-Characters that look similar but are different are called homogylphs.
+One or more characters that look similar to another character but are different are called homogylphs.
 An example is that the lower case l looks similar to the numeral one, e.g. l vs 1.
 For example, google.com becomes goog1e.com.

 Wrong Top Level Domain.
 For example, www.trademe.co.nz becomes www.trademe.co.nz and www.google.com becomes www.google.org